 One option would be to try negotiating with the tenant for a lease modification or termination.
 In return for a monetary sum, the tenant could agree to move out by a specific date.
 However, this can look risky to buyers as the tenant could always refuse to comply with the renegotiated terms and remain in place beyond closing.
 The new owner would then have to file for eviction and could hold you responsible for all the costs involved.

-Facing this possible scenario; best to wait until the tenant’s lease is up before you list the apartment.
-By the manner specified in the rental lease, you should notify the tenant that you are planning to sell and will not be renewing the lease.
+When facing this possible scenario, best to wait until the tenant’s lease is up before you list the apartment, by the manner specified in the rental lease agreement, you should notify the tenant that you are planning to sell and will not be renewing the lease.
 Most month-by-month rental agreements require 30-day’s notice for this.

 - Make showing times easy for the tenant by giving them at least 24 hours’ notice.
 Also, inform the sales agent of what times the property cannot be shown due to the tenant’s schedule.

 - It’s always better if the tenant is not around during showings.
 They’ll be more likely to play ball if you offer them a reduced rent for the duration of the sales process.

 - If the tenant is behind on their rent, now is the time to get them up-to-date.
 One option would be to forgive any delinquency in rent in exchange for the tenant agreeing to move out.